 - (a) In addition to any authority granted to the Charlotte-Mecklenburg Planning Commission (hereinafter "planning commission) by other ordinances of the city or Mecklenburg County, and in accordance with the provisions of the interlocal agreement regarding the structure and responsibilities of the planning commission, the planning commission will have the following powers and duties to be carried out in accordance with these regulations. - (1) To hear appeals filed regarding the action of the planning staff in the approval or disapproval of any subdivision proposed under these regulations. - (2) To hear and decide requests for variances from the standards of this chapter in accordance with the provisions of article III.
 The planning commission may appoint the zoning committee to serve as the hearing committee to hear and decide requests for variances. - (3) To hear and decide appeals from the interpretation of any provisions of this ordinance from the planning staff.
-The planning commission may appoint the zoning committee to serve as the hearing committee to hear and decide appeals. - (b) In all of these matters, the planning commission, or the hearing committee, may approve the request, deny the request, or approve the request with conditions relating to the intent and standards of this chapter.
+The planning commission may appoint the zoning committee to serve as the hearing committee to hear and decide appeals.

+(b) In all of these matters, the planning commission, or the hearing committee, may approve the request, deny the request, or approve the request with conditions relating to the intent and standards of this chapter.

 Sec.
-20-10. - Development review board.
+20-10. - Development Review Board.

-A development review board will hear and decide requests for alternative compliance with the standards of this chapter.
-The board shall be composed of seven members according to the following disciplines:
+(a) A Development Review Board is hereby established to hear and decide requests for alternative compliance with the standards of this chapter.
+The board shall be composed of nine members and three alternates who shall be appointed according to the following disciplines (the determination that an appointee meets the relevant discipline shall be made by the appointing authority whose determination shall be conclusive):